w3c/webextensions/proposals/hasCrossSiteAncestor.md

 As described the Abuse Mitigations section, this method will not allow a `hasCrossSiteAncestor` value of false if the URL associated with the cookie and the `topLevelSite` in the `partitionKey` are not first-party.
 If this is attempted, an error will be returned.
 If a `hasCrossSiteAncestor` value is provided without a corresponding `topLevelSite` value, an error will be returned.
 Additionally, if no `hasCrossSiteAncestor` value is provided it will be populated using the algorithm described above.

 - `cookies.remove()`:
 If no `hasCrossSiteAncestor` value is provided it will be populated using the algorithm described above when determing the cookie to remove.
-If a `hasCrossSiteAncestor` value is provided without a corresponding `topLevelSite` value, an error will be returned.
+If a `hasCrossSiteAncestor` value is provided without a corresponding `topLevelSite` value, an error will be urned.
 If `topLevelSite` and `hasCrossSiteAncestor` values are provided, they will be used by the method even if the combination of the values would be invalid.